unreality23/CategoryTreeProject/README.md

     <li>http://localhost/category/id - To get category with id and breadcrumb</li>
 </ul>

-<h2>To populate DB with the results I worked please use categoryTree.sql</h2>
+<p>To populate DB with the results I worked please use categoryTree.sql</p>